kaz-utashiro/sdif/docs/index.md

     If UMARK and/or ULINE is empty, OMARK/NMARK and/or OLINE/NLINE are
     used instead.

-    You can make multiple filelds same color joining them by = :
+    You can make multiple fields same color joining them by = :

         FIELD1=FIELD2=...=COLOR